Continuing Education FAQs

 Financial and Payment Options

 Full payment is expected at the time of registration.
-We accept payments made by Visa or Mastercard (debit/credit) online.
-Checks and money orders made payable to Tulsa Community College or cash are accepted at the TCC Continuing Education office:
+We accept payments made by any major credit or debit card online.
+Checks made payable to Tulsa Community College are accepted at the TCC Continuing Education office via USPS:

 Tulsa Community College - Northeast Campus